Books and Resources on Herbs

 - Natural Beauty for All Seasons: 2nd Edition by Janice Cox

 - Natural Foot Care: Herbal Treatments, Massage, and Exercises for Healthy Feet by Stephanie Tourles

-- The New Age Herbalist by Richard Mabey — “How to use herbs for healing, nutrition, body care, and relaxation.
+- The New Age Herbalist: How to Use Herbs for Healing, Nutrition, Body Care, and Relaxation by Richard Mabey — “How to use herbs for healing, nutrition, body care, and relaxation.
 A full-color illustrated glossary of more than 200 herbs, describing their properties, active ingredients, and traditional uses around the world.
 Tips on using herbs for skin care and beauty, by making natural shampoos, lotions, soaps, and cosmetics.
 A review of culinary herbs, with some unusual recipes that use familiar herbs in delightful new ways.
 An examination of the growing science of herbal healing, discussing herbal remedies – including stress relievers – and the scientific research that validates them.”
-ISBN 068481577X

-- The Northwest Herb Lover’s Handbook: A Guide to Growing Herbs for Cooking, Crafts, and Home Remediesby Mary Preus — A book that is not just for Northwest herb gardeners.
+- Northwest Herb Lover’s Handbook: A Guide To Growing Herbs for Cooking, Crafts, and Home Remedies by Mary Preus — A book that is not just for Northwest herb gardeners.
 All herb gardeners can find value in the wealth of information this book contains, including detailed information on 50 different herbs, themed garden ideas (awesome!), culinary and herbal recipes, and much more.
 Mary Preus owned and operated the Silver Bay Herb Farm in Bremerton, Washington and draws from 20 years experience with herbs.
-ISBN 1570611726

 - The Pleasure of Herbs: A Month-by-Month Guide to Growing, Using, and Enjoying Herbs by Phyllis Shaudys